Christmas in Spain

 - Melchior, who has long white hair and a white beard and wears a gold cloak.
 He is the King of Arabia.
 Melchior represents the Gold brought to Jesus.
 Gold is associated with Kings and Christians believe that Jesus is the King of Kings.

 - Balthazar, who has black skin and a black beard (or no beard!) and wears a purple cloak.
-He is the King of Tarse and Egypt.
+He is the King of Tarsus/Macedonia and Egypt.
 Balthazar represents the gift of Myrrh that was brought to Jesus.
-Myrrh is a perfume that is put on dead bodies to make them smell nice and showed that Jesus would suffer and die.
+Myrrh is a perfume that is put on dead bodies to make them smell nice; Christians believe that it showed that Jesus would suffer and die.

 In the Basque country (which is a part of northern Spain and southern France), on Christmas Eve, children's presents are delivered by a magical man called Olentzero.
 He's a big, overweight man wearing a beret and smoking a pipe.
 He dresses like a Basque farmer.

-In the Catalan area of Spain there's a Christmas character called 'Tio de Nadal' (the Christmas log) or he's sometimes known as 'Caga tio' (the pooping log!).
+In the Catalonia region of Spain there's a Christmas character called 'Tió de Nadal' (the Christmas log) or he's sometimes known as 'Caga tió' (the pooping log!).
 It's a small hollow log propped up on two legs with a smiling face painted on one end.
-From the 8th December (the Feast of the Immaculate Conception) Catalan families gives the log a few morsels of food to 'eat' and a blanket to keep it warm.
+From the 8th December (the Feast of the Immaculate Conception) Catalan families give the log a few morsels of food to 'eat' and a blanket to keep it warm.
 On Christmas Day or Christmas Eve, the log then 'gives out' small gifts!
-People sing songs and hit the log with sticks to help its 'digestion' and the log drops sweets, nuts, and dried fruits.
+People sing a special song and hit the log with sticks to help its 'digestion' and the log drops sweets, nuts, and dried fruits.
 When garlic or an onion falls out of the log, all of the treats are finished for the year.
 The Caga tió is also found in many home is the Aragon region where it's known as 'Tizón de Nadal'.

 A special cake called 'Roscón' is eaten at Epiphany.
 Roscón means 'ring shape roll'.
 It is very doughy and is bought from a bakery on Epiphany morning.
 Roscón can be filled with cream or chocolate and contain a little gift.